shimpa1/provider-management/fluent-bit/README.md

 CATCHALL:
 Will catch all logs produced in a K8S or K3S environment and ship them to Loki with the appropriate labels extracted from kubernetes metadata.
 An additional static label is called CLUSTER_NAME - make sure you update this with your own value.

+AKASH-SERVICES:
+Will catch logs only from akash-services namespace, label them and ship to Loki.